Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-no-restart.markdown

 - [Custom Aggregator](./aggregators.html#custom-aggregation)

-# Task execution
+# Task Execution

-For example, start with annotating your task with @SupportCodeChange(id="1"), and when the code changes, set the annotation to @SupportCodeChange(id="2"), and the space will load the new task.
+The annotation can be used when defining task execution.
+For example, annotate your task with `@SupportCodeChange(id="1")`.
+When the code changes, set the annotation to `@SupportCodeChange(id="2")`, and the Space will load the new task.

 {{%tabs%}}